[1] 10

 You are now in the RStudio Integrated Development Environment (IDE) as if you had installed the software on your computer.

-Figure 1.17 shows several important elements of the IDE.
+Figure 1.22 shows several important elements of the IDE.

 - We will not need to use most of these commands as we will be using the shortcut menus.

-- However, the tools menu has access to the Keyboard shortcuts list and the Help menu has ready access to Cheat Sheets for several the RStudio IDE, R Markdown and several packages.
+- However, the tools menu has access to the Keyboard shortcuts list and the Help menu has ready access to Cheat Sheets for the RStudio IDE, R Markdown and several packages.

 - One can type R code after the cursor and hit return (enter) to execute the code and see the results.